 Not only do they provide ample fruit, but their thick rind makes preserving squash and pumpkin easy.
 It stores effortlessly for anyone with a root cellar or cool room.

-Fermenting: A fun, healthy pumpkin recipe
+An unexpected and healthy pumpkin recipe

 There’s not much prep work involved in making these healthy pumpkin spears.
 Just be sure you have a sharp knife to work with.

 The extra probiotics and enzymes imparted to this yummy, fragrant snack food can’t be had in pumpkin pies or warming soups.

 Cardamom is one of the spices that gives chai its intoxicating fragrance.
 Just a tiny pinch of these seeds imparts wonderful flavor to this fermented pumpkin and gives the pumpkin just a hint of those familiar fall flavors, even in this tangy ferment.

 Try this small-batch fermented pumpkin or multiply the recipe to put up a bunch of golden fermented snacks.
 The key to successfully fermented pumpkin is to reserve a bit of the rind which will impart a bit of beneficial bacteria from the soil into the final ferment.